bidstack-group/PubguardSDK/README.md

 #### Initialising the Library

-The Pubguard Library should be initialised once at app launch, Here's an example of how to call the init method in Application class:
+The Pubguard Library should be initialized once at app launch.
+Here's an example of how to call the init method in Application class:
 ```
 import com.bidstack.pubguard.Pubguard;
 …